 A student of the Bombay School of Art and the Royal Academy of Art in London, Karmarkar toured Europe to study ancient and modern Western art, the citation added.
 His sculptures have been acquired by private collectors in England, Germany and the U.S. He died in 1967.

-Despite being a well-known artist, there are only a handful blogs about his art.
+Despite being a well-known artist, there are only a handful of blogs about his art.
 A Wikipedia entry has a brief bio-data, there are no news articles either.
 Like its obscure location, the museum has been reduced to a tourist spot on Alibag’s map.

 Here is a collection of pictures from my visit to the museum: